Join the Global Breast Cancer Movement

 Lobular Carcinoma in Situ (LCIS, Lobular Neoplasia in Situ)

-A type of carcinoma in situ where the cells begin in the lobules of the breast.
+A condition where abnormal cells grow in the lobules of the breast.
+LCIS increases the risk of breast cancer.

-Lobular Neoplasia in Situ (Lobular Carcinoma in Situ)
+Lobular Neoplasia in Situ (see Lobular Carcinoma in Situ)

 Lobules